aleburbridge/531-Bot/README.md

+This is how many dots I can fit in this readme: ....

 # 5/3/1 Bot
 I love Jim Windler's 5/3/1 weightlifting program as much as the next guy, but really hate pulling out the calculator in between every set